 Others are following suit: Cleveland Clinic is in the process of building a new cancer center due to open in March of next year, which will have a private room for each patient receiving chemotherapy.
 Shannon Faulhaber, director of strategic growth for Cleveland Clinic Taussig Cancer Institute says, “We tried really hard to separate the medical from the patient space in all of our rooms.”

 Individualization extends beyond the physical room to how the actual soundscape of those patient spaces are designed.
 Everyone’s perception of what constitutes “noise” is different.
 The sound of your own baby crying is an important signal—to others, it’s an irksome racket that disturbs their sense of peace and wellbeing.
-In other words, it’s noise.“You can’t go to Home Depot and buy some magic acoustic paint and paint your walls.”
+In other words, it’s noise.

 “People’s preferences are very, very different,” says Sen. “On the same floor, on the exact day we have one patient say, ‘Oh it’s very quiet, nothing bothered me,’ and this other patient in the next room who says ‘It’s so loud I can’t stand it.’
 Everybody is really different in terms of their perception of noise and their perception of sound.”